 And we have to save more of them than the coins.
 Even our youngest daughter when she was just more than a year old knows the difference between these paper bills and play money.
 She knows what real money is like.

 We throw the word “investment” around like it’s a pancake or chocolate.
 The kids may not necessarily understand the full concept of the word investment, but at least, they are already conscious about it.
-I started bringing our eldest at 4 years old whenever I went to top up on our mutual funds.
+I started bringing our eldest at 4 years old whenever I topped up on our mutual funds.

 I would tell Dindin that we “invest” our money so that it will “grow”.
+They know that the mutual funds are for their college education.
 We tell them that investing is better than merely putting their money in the coin banks because investments make their money earn.

 So their money doesn’t just end at the coin banks–they go somewhere and not just the store.
 Simple concepts like these will eventually reap results.
 In my case, I only heard about the word investment when I was already working.